vincenzoml/VoxLogicA/README.md

 Quickstart
 ==========

-See the directory "example" and the comments in the file "example.imgql"
+See the directory "examples/tutorial": in particular the comments in the file "examples/tutorial/tutorial.imgql"

 Using the tool